 Jitsu 実 - fullness, tension, bunched-up, heat, knot, bulging musculature, buzzy, resistance when pressed

-To identify Kyo/Deficiency and Jitsu/Excess, the practitioner feels the receiver's Ki by palpating the surface of the receiver’s body, where the meridians run, also their back and abdomen(Back and Hara diagnosis).
+To identify Kyo/Deficiency and Jitsu/Excess, the practitioner feels the receiver's Ki by palpating the surface of the receiver’s body, where the meridians run, and their back and abdomen(Back and Hara diagnosis).

-Both Traditional Chinese Medicine (TCM) and Keiraku Shiatsu have systematic pattern differentiations for treating Excess and Deficiencies.
-For effective treatment, this pattern differentiation is the key to selecting points or meridians, and the techniques used for treatment (tonification or sedation).
+Traditional Chinese Medicine (TCM) and Keiraku Shiatsu have systematic pattern differentiations for treating Excess and Deficiencies.
+For effective treatment, this pattern differentiation is the key to selecting points or meridians and the techniques used for treatment (tonification or sedation).

 The Shiatsu practitioner uses a manual technique to disperse Jitsu/Excess and tonify Kyo/Deficiency by transferring the excessive Qi to the deficient area.
-In this way, the tension and tightness in the Jitsu area can relax and the weak and flaccid area can regain normal function and resilience.
+In this way, the tension and tightness in the Jitsu area can relax, and the weak and flaccid area can regain normal function and resilience.
 Usually, diagnosis and treatment take place simultaneously.
 Deeper pressure and more extended holding are required to reach the empty deficient area.
-Stimulating and quicker pressure and movement is applied to disperse excess Qi in Jitsu area.
-By holding Kyo/Deficient area with one hand (Yin/mother-hand) and Jitsu/Excess with the other (working/active hand) simultaneously, Kyo and Jitsu can establish a connection and resonate each other; thus, excess Qi of Jitsu transfers to Kyo area (two-hands technique).
-The practitioner incorporates various stretches to open specific meridians, or to disperse the excess in the meridians.
+Stimulating and quicker pressure and movement are applied to disperse excess Qi in the Jitsu area.
+By holding Kyo/Deficient area with one hand (Yin/mother-hand) and Jitsu/Excess with the other (working/active hand) simultaneously, Kyo and Jitsu can establish a connection and resonate with each other; thus, excess Qi of Jitsu transfers to Kyo area (two-hands technique).
+The practitioner incorporates stretches to open specific meridians or disperse the excess in the meridians.

-By applying the right level of pressure along the meridians, the distortion is corrected.
+The distortion is corrected by applying the proper pressure along the meridians.
 Thus, the receiver goes back to a healthy, balanced state.